deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 *MARJORIE*, *CALVIN* and *REBECA* eat breakfast. *CALVIN* reads the New York Standard.
 In the dialog, *MARJORIE* tries to gather more information about *IGINO* and La Famiglia.

-After finishing the breakfast, *MARJORIE* goes into her room and finds a gruesome drawing with an eerie children's poem on her bed, which ultimatively leads to the combination of the padlock on the drawer in her room.
+After finishing the breakfast, *MARJORIE* goes into her room and finds a gruesome drawing with an eerie children's poem on her bed, which ultimatively leads her to the combination of the padlock on the drawer in her room.

 She opens the lock with it and finds the fake diary of *JACOB* Grimes.
 Downstairs, she finds *REBECA* and talks to her.
-She reveals, that *JACOB* Grimes was found dead 18 years ago.
-(It is not yet revealed, that *JACOB* hang himself or that *CALVIN* was assigned to that case)
+She reveals that *JACOB* Grimes was found dead 18 years ago.
+(It is not yet revealed, that *JACOB* hung himself or that *CALVIN* was assigned to that case)

 As *REBECA* doesn't tell her more, *MARJORIE* wants to investigate.
 She needs her phone for that.

 *REBECA* sits on the couch, *MARJORIE*'s phone sticking out of one of her pockets. *MARJORIE* needs to walk into the kitchen and look through the hatch to get it in the right moment.

-But her SIM is gone, so she needs wifi.
-There actually is a wifi in the house used by the detectives, but it's locked.
+Marjorie's SIM is gone, so she needs wifi.
+There actually is wifi in the house used by the detectives, but it's locked.

-*MARJORIE* traces the signal to a loose board in the upstairs hall.
+*MARJORIE* traces the wifi signal to a loose board in the upstairs hall.
 She gets a knife from the kitchen and pries open the board to find the router.
 She turns the router around to finds a password.
 It isn't the right one, though.
 A paper in the junk in the kitchen shows how to decipher it.

 She logs into the wifi and searches for "*JACOB* Grimes" to find that he had hung himself in her room 18 years ago and that *CALVIN* was assigned to that case.